Emperor of the North Pole: Plot

 After this tirade, Cigaret reboards the train, but immediately retreats in fear from the hammer-wielding and very angry Shack.
 Just as Shack is about to deliver a fatal blow, A-No.-1 appears and begins battling Shack.
 A desperate struggle involving heavy chains, planks of wood, and a fire axe ensues (Cigaret watches from a safe distance, atop the caboose).
 A-No.-1 ultimately has the bloodied Shack at his mercy, but instead of killing him, throws him off the train.
 In defiance, Shack yells that A-No.-1 has not seen the last of him.
-A-No.-1 then tosses Cigaret off for bragging about how "they" defeated Shack, telling the kid he could have become a good bum but he's got no class.
+A-No.-1 then tosses Cigaret off into a river, for bragging about how "they" defeated Shack, telling the kid he could have become a good bum but he's got no class.
 "You had the juice, kid, but not the heart", he yells, as the train rolls away to Portland, beyond the distant horizon.